daz4126/Nanny-State/README.md

 The `up` handler uses the `increment` transformer function with the default parameter of `1`, so no extra arguments need providing.
 The `down` handler provides an extra argument of `-1` that is passed to the `increment` transformer function so that the value of the state will decrease by 1.

 _Note: The first parameter of every transformer functions is always the state.
-This will be implicitly provided as an argument by the update function, so does not need to be included when calling `update`.
+This will be implicitly provided as an argument by the Update function, so does not need to be included when calling `Update`.
 Any additional arguments are added after the name of the function._

 Last of all, we just need to call the `Nanny` function and assign its return value to the variable `Update`.
 In this example, the state is a number, so we cannot assign any properties to it.
 This means we can't make the view a property of `State`.
 Fortunately, the `Nanny` function accepts a second `options` parameter.
 This is an object that has a property called 'view' that can be assigned to the variable `view` using the object property shorthand notation: